Latin hip-hop: Mexico

-Narco-rap
+Narco Rap

 A music scene, similar to the early underground gangsta rap scene, has emerged in northeastern Mexico (Nuevo León, Tamaulipas and Coahuila), where the musical phenomenon of hip-hop is being co-opted by the influence of organized crime and the drug war in the region.

 Some of the main exponents of the genre are Cano y Blunt, DemenT and Big Los.